-For this dream sailing itinerary, we dive in the beauty of the Dodecanese Island Group, resting in the southeastern Aegean Sea.
+For this dream sailing itinerary, we dive into the beauty of the Dodecanese Island Group, resting in the southeastern Aegean Sea.
 Starting from the stunning island of Kos, this journey will bring you to peaceful beaches, breathtaking views and will reveal an entirely relaxing experience unlike any other.
 If you are looking for a serene sailing holiday itinerary that will let you unwind and enjoy that iconic Greek summer, this is the golden ticket.

-With perfect weather, average temperatures between 22 and 30 degrees Celsius and steady winds, it is guaranteed you will have an excellent sailing experience.
-All you have to do is pack your summer clothes, bring a book and prepare for seven days under the sun, refreshing clear blue waves splashing at your feet and ultimate relaxation.
+With perfect weather, average temperatures between 22 and 30 degrees Celsius, and steady winds, it is guaranteed you will have an excellent sailing experience.
+All you have to do is pack your summer clothes, bring a book, and prepare for seven days under the sun, refreshing clear blue waves splashing at your feet and ultimate relaxation.

 Day 1 – Kos